simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 https://verraes.net/2014/05/final-classes-in-php/
 @todo end add screenshot of taylor classes final

-I still have no strong final (eheh) opinion about this, but in this case it would have been helpful and made sense in my naive understanding.
+I still have no final (eheh) opinion about this.
 This is also has been discussed in the [issues](https://github.com/thephpleague/commonmark/issues/379) and I get the argument and respect the package author's decision though.

 I ended up not subclassing but calling the original renderer and modifying the output in a composition over inheritance approach.
 To be a bit more concise: My own class just creates the core image renderer, gets it's output and changes it.
 Then you just tell the library to use your renderer instead of the original one, like in the first naive example.